top of page

 2021_04_10_MidlandsAA488715_final-WEB_ed

-On Sunday 13th August 2017, 17-year-old Ben Culff from Tamworth was working at a local hotel.
-He had a history of non-epileptic seizures, but on this day when he collapsed in a hallway he was tragically in cardiac arrest, his heart had stopped.
-Thankfully, Ben’s colleagues were by his side.
+Ben Culff from Staffordshire had a history of non-epileptic seizures, but when he collapsed aged 17, he tragically went into cardiac arrest after his heart stopped.

 THIS IS